codsen/codsen/packages/emlint/readme.md

 ## Idea

+Let's lint our email templates.
+This library is still a baby but rules count is growing.

+## Description for final product

-This is a tool to detect fundamental errors in pure (X)HTML or (X)HTML-mixed-with-something:
+This will be a tool to detect fundamental errors in pure (X)HTML or (X)HTML-mixed-with-something:

 - Missing tags
 - Redundant tags